waniagondal/ASLTranslation/accessibility-report.md

 - Buttons stand out clearly from the background, so they are easily visible.
 - Components in the text to speech settings view are close together and easily accessible.
 - Sliders in the text to speech settings can be clicked on to move in increments of one if it's easier for the user.

+### 2. Write a paragraph (3-6 sentences) about who you would market your program towards, if you were to sell or license your program to customers.
+Our main demographic would be people with hearing disabilities since GestureBridge is an app designed mainly around sign language translation.
+These people could use this app to communicate with those who don't know sign language.
+It even has the possibility of being used in special education classrooms for kids who have trouble hearing.

+Another demographic we would market ourselves towards would be people who are learning another language.
+Since GestureBridge includes a translation feature, it could help language-learners learn new vocabulary.
+The text to speech feature would also be useful for them, since it could help with pronunciation of certain words.
+Especially since the user is able to set the TTS speed to make it easier to understand for them.